-Astra trainees on the PE course are prepared to teach across the full 11-16 curriculum, which includes team and individual sports, examination PE and the role of technology in education, along with Sixth Form experience.
+Astra trainees in PE are prepared to teach across the full 11-16 curriculum.
+Trainees learn to develop their students’ abilities to create works in different media.
+The course includes the use of technology in education, along with Sixth Form experience.

 The Astra approach has at its core the principle of developing trainees as reflective professionals who have strong practical classroom skills and excellent subject knowledge.
 Trainees learn how to use current theory to inform their classroom practice and attention is paid to ensuring that trainees have a detailed understanding of PE as a school subject, as well as outstanding skills in learning to plan and teach lessons which are creative and engaging.

-Subject studies are taught by a team of highly experienced practising classroom teachers, ITTCos and Heads of department, who have worked with trainees over many years.
+Subject studies are taught by a team of highly experienced practising classroom teachers who have worked with trainees over many years.

 Weekly QTS Professional Studies will develop understanding of education essential for entrants to the teaching profession, providing consideration to whole-school issues, such as behaviour management, special educational needs and educational theories that contextualise the teaching of your subject.
-Secondary subject studies also focus on the teaching of each subject, including its place in the National Curriculum; what is taught; how it is taught; how it is assessed; providing for young people with different backgrounds and abilities; teaching in accordance with examination specification requirements; and using ICT effectively to facilitate learning.
+Secondary subject studies also focus on the teaching of each subject, including its place in the National Curriculum; what is taught; how it is taught and assessed; providing for young people with different backgrounds and abilities; teaching in accordance with examination specification requirements; and using ICT effectively to facilitate learning.

 Fee-funded or bursary-led trainees are always supernumerary and the work in school will take a variety of forms including observing experienced teachers and team teaching, gradually taking responsibility for the learning of whole classes and getting involved in all aspects of school life.